Estimate Time9 min

 Timing is a big factor in car rental prices.
 So is the location you're renting from and the options you choose.
 Here are some of the major elements that influence car rental prices:

 • Car class.
 With choices ranging from no-frills economy cars to plush luxury vehicles, it's no wonder car class has a large impact on a car rental price.
-(Spoiler alert: If you want to rent a car cheap, a big SUV with all the bells and whistles isn't the way to go.)
+If you're looking for a cheap car rental, consider smaller vehicles or ones that offer only the features you want compared to, say, a large SUV with all the bells and whistles.

 • Amenities.
 Want GPS or Bluetooth® connectivity in your rental car?
 Either is likely to drive up the price, whether you opt to add these features to a lower-class model or rent a higher-class model that comes standard with them.

 • When you need the car.
 A long weekend rental might cost you more than, say, a midweek booking.
-Or, if you're in town for a holiday or big annual sporting event, an influx in travelers almost certainly boosts demand—and car rental prices too.
+Or, if you're in town for a holiday or big annual sporting event, an influx in travelers will almost certainly drive up demand—and prices.
 Rates tend to rise during the high-travel summer months at beach locations and during winter months at destinations like ski resorts.

 • When you book.
-Renting a car may be one of the few occasions it pays to wait to make a reservation—as long as you aren't married to a specific type of rental car.
-You can often find cheaper prices closer to your travel dates when rental car agencies are especially motivated to rent out unclaimed inventory.
-If the location you're picking up from has enough cars on the lot, you might find a cheaper deal a week before you travel rather than a few months prior.
+Rental car pricing is highly dynamic, and the best time to book can vary.
+However, renting a car may be one of the few occasions it pays to wait to make a reservation—as long as you aren't married to a specific type of rental car.
+You might be able to find cheaper prices closer to your travel dates if demand is low and rental car agencies are motivated to hire out unclaimed inventory.

 • Driver age.
 If you're under 25 years old, be prepared to shell out more money to rent a car.
-Rental car companies add daily surcharges for drivers between ages 18 and 24 (if they allow rentals within that age group at all) because drivers that age have less experience behind the wheel.
-Fees for the youngest drivers typically range from $15 to $454 per day, but can be as high as $85 or more per day,5 depending on your age and rental location.
+Rental car companies typically add surcharges for drivers under 25 (if they allow rentals within that age group at all) because drivers that age have less experience behind the wheel.
+Policies vary by company—some charge daily and others by the rental—but expect to pay $25 per day and up.
+(Tip: An auto club membership may exempt young drivers from the surcharge.)

 • Where you plan to return the car.
 Most, if not all, rental car companies will charge more if you return your rental car to a different location than where you picked it up.